 Tutorial: Building Websites with Nue

-To follow along, install Nue first, then download and run this demo locally with the following command:
+To follow along, install Nue first, then download and run this demo locally with:

 nue create simple-blog

-You can also explore the source code and view the live demo.
+Your browser should open to http://localhost:8083.
+You can also explore the source code or view the live demo.

 Project structure